1Revenger1/Dell-M4700-MacOS-Resources/README.md

 * dart=0 - Disables VT-d for macos
 * radpg=15 - WhateverGreen power gating tweaks for Radeon GPUs
+* shikigva=40 - Tell WhateverGreen to replace appleGVA board id
+* shiki-id=Mac-FC02E91DDD3FA6A4 - iMac13,2 board id.
+Allows iGPU to be used for AirPlay/H.264 Encoding/Decoding with the main output coming out of the AMD gpu still.

 ### Devices
-* Pci(0x2,0x0) - Set connectorless iGPU platform to use for Intel Quicksync.
 * Pci(0x1,0x0) - Set dual link for 1080p Display, set 10bit panel, set connectors to connect to internal/external displays.
 [More Details](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Radeon.en.md)
 The connectors is actually the Buri connectors from within the AMD 7000 Series kext, with the first connector modified to work with the internal LVDS display.
 * Pci(0x1b,0x0) - Set audio layout for AppleALC.kext to fix interal speakers and ports